 A unit of census geography delineated by local committees in accordance with Census Bureau guidelines for the purpose of collecting and presenting decennial census data.
 Census tracts are made up of block groups.
-Their boundaries generally follow visible features, though in some circumstances their boundaries may follow governmental unit boundaries or other nonvisible features.
-In general, census tracts contain between 1,200 and 8,000 people, with an optimum population size of 4,000.
+Their boundaries generally follow visible features, though in some circumstances their boundaries may follow governmental unit boundaries such as city limits or other nonvisible features.
+In general, census tracts contain between 2,500 and 8,000 people, with an optimum population size of 4,000.

 Community of interest

 A term sometimes used to describe a grouping of people in a geographical area, such as a specific region or neighborhood, who have common political, social, or economic interests.

 A basic redistricting principle that generally refers to the geographic shape of a district and how that district's territory is dispersed within its boundaries.
 Courts often refer to compactness as a traditional redistricting principle and may examine compactness when considering the extent to which a district is gerrymandered.
 In redistricting, compactness is frequently analyzed using methods that focus on the dispersion of the area of the district, the relation of the perimeter of the district to its area, or the dispersion of the population of the district.